 1) archaic slang for a lunch pail, formerly used by coal miners and other laborers residing in Appalachia.
 2) Bluegrass Writers Studio's annual graduate-student-produced literary journal.

-Jelly Bucket 2013
+Contact Jelly Bucket

 The literary journal of the Bluegrass Writers Studio is available for purchase at select Barnes and Noble, Hastings, and Bookstar locations.
 Back issues are also available.

-Please limit word count to 7,500.
-For short fiction (less than 1,000 words), up to 3 pieces may be submitted.
+Fiction pieces of up to 7,500 words are welcome.
+For short fiction (less than 1,000 words), up to 3 pieces may be included in one submission.
 Please double-space all entries.

 Text as Art

-Each issue features a text-as-art/book arts project.
+Each issue features a text-as-art or book arts project.
 Project images can involve any media, but must incorporate text or font design, calligraphy, tattoos, book design, crossword puzzles, or other aspects of text as art or the book arts.
 You may query first, send us a CD, direct us to a web site to review your work, or submit low-res samples of your project through the submissions portal.
 To inquire by email: firstname.lastname@example.org.